Auction Finance: Helping you secure a property bargain

 Finding a bargain property is difficult in the current climate.
 Going to a property auction may be one way that you can still find a low cost flat, house or commercial property.

-But whether you are looking for a property for refurbishment or redevelopment, buying at auction means a financial challenge.
+But whether you are looking for a property for refurbishment or redevelopment, buying at the auction house means a financial challenge.
 You will need you to be able to provide a large cash sum at very short notice.
 Very few people have the funds to buy a property as cash, even at auction prices.

 Auction Finance can provide the solution.